 Taylor, who is also working on an Applied Statistics certificate from the Department of Mathematics and Statistics, has had experience with several academic units on campus.
 She credits Steven Barger, Professor of Psychological Sciences, for kickstarting her love of population health data and how to make sense of it.

-Dr. de Heer has grants to collaborate with organizations such as Fit Kids of Arizona and the Native American Cancer Prevention Program that are tailor-made for using her skills and preparing her for a career in health-industry research.
-Her dissertation stemmed from work at Fit Kids; Taylor is looking at excess summer weight gain in children who are enrolled in pediatric weight management programs.
+Dr. de Heer has grants to collaborate with organizations such as Fit Kids of Arizona and the Native American Cancer Prevention Program that are tailor-made for using Taylor’s skills and preparing her for a career in health industry research.
+Her dissertation stemmed from work at Fit Kids; Taylor is researching excess summer weight gain in children who are enrolled in pediatric weight management programs.

 “Every department that I’ve worked in on campus has a wide range of intelligent and helpful faculty members that I think are dedicated to helping students learn,” the Tucson native said.